dflock/duncanlock.net/content/posts/tech/the-smart-guide-to-stack-overflow-zero-to-hero.rst

 Boil your problem down to it's essence and include a simplified example - with any required code and data - in your question.
 Try and make this as short as possible without leaving out anything essential.

+A working example, using `jsfiddle <http://jsfiddle.net/>`_, `sqlfiddle <http://sqlfiddle.net/>`_, `rubyfiddle <http://rubyfiddle.net/>`_, etc... is the gold standard.
+Put the simplified example code into your question as normal, but also upload it to the relevant \*fiddle site and add the link to your question.

 Use Markdown formatting
 ----------------------------